Case Study

 A French accounting firm gave its partners a reason to post on LinkedIn.

-Then the leads came.
+Then the leads showed up.

 6/12 Partners posting weekly